GC Design System

 If the GC Design System team plans any downtime they will notify clients via the website and mailing list with a one week notice and try to ensure that planned downtime does not interfere with the operation of the system.

 This uptime guarantee excludes any downtime experienced by Amazon or other infrastructure providers.
-Amazon promises 99.9% uptime as per
+Amazon promises 99.9% uptime as per their SLA.

 Support